Quantitatively Nonblocking Supervisory Control of Discrete-Event Systems: Preliminaries and Motivating Example

 Nonblockingness of supervisory control $V$ describes a qualitative requirement that every string generated by the closed-loop system $V/{\bf G}$ can be completed to a marked string in finite but indefinite steps.
 However, in many real-world applications, it is often required that a task be completed in a prescribed, bounded number of steps from any system state and following any trajectory of the system.
 As an illustration, we present the following example.

 \begin{example} Consider an autonomous vehicle for package collecting and delivery in a region.
 The vehicle can move in six zones numbered 0--5, following the routes displayed on the top of Fig.~\ref{fig:GSUP}.
+Zones 0 is the charging area for the vehicle to charge its battery.
 Zones 1 and 2 are two service areas for customers where the customers can both receive packages from the vehicle and call the vehicle to come to collect packages to be sent.
-Zones 0, 3, 4 and 5 are the storage areas for incoming and outgoing packages.
-Namely, the task of the vehicle is to send packages in the storage areas (zones 0, 3, 4 and 5) to the service areas (zones 0 and 1), and collect packages from the service areas and store them into the storage areas.
+Zones 3, 4 and 5 are the storage areas for incoming and outgoing packages.
+Namely, the task of the vehicle is to send packages in the storage areas (zones 3, 4 and 5) to the service areas (zones 1 and 2), and collect packages from the service areas and store them into the storage areas.
+Also, the vehicle must be able to make a self-charging when it is running out of battery.

-We model the movement of the autonomous vehicle by a generator $\bf G$ with transition graph displayed on the top of Fig.~\ref{fig:GSUP}.
-States~1 and 2 are chosen to be marker states, representing the completion of a received task.
+We model the movement of the autonomous vehicle by a generator $\bf G$ with transition graph displayed on the left of Fig.~\ref{fig:GSUP}.
+States~0, 1 and 2 are chosen to be marker states; state~0 represents vehicle being charged, while states~1, 2 represent the completion of a received task.
 We assume that the odd numbers represent controllable events and even numbers represent uncontrollable events.

 First we consider an instance of standard nonblocking supervisory control.
-Suppose that due to road maintenance, the (directed) route

-is not usable.
-This constraint is imposed as a specification.
-To satisfy this specification, a nonblocking supervisory control can be synthesized \cite{WonRam87,Wonham16a}, and implemented by a nonblocking generator {\bf SUP} as displayed on the bottom of Fig.~\ref{fig:GSUP}.
-This {\bf SUP} disables event~25 at state~0 and event~15 at state~5.
-Moreover, since {\bf SUP} is nonblocking, every non-marker state can reach marker states 1 and 2 in a finite number of steps.
+Suppose that due to road maintenance, the (directed) route is not usable, {namely, the vehicle cannot move from zone 0 to zone 5, nor from zone 5 to zone 4.} This constraint is imposed as a specification.
+To satisfy this specification, a nonblocking supervisory control can be synthesized \cite{WonRam87,Wonham16a}, and implemented by a nonblocking generator ${\bf SUP}$ as displayed on the {right side of Fig.~\ref{fig:GSUP}}.
+This {\bf SUP} disables event~19 at state~0 and event~25 at state~5.
+Moreover, since {\bf SUP} is nonblocking, every {reachable} state can reach marker states 0, 1 and 2 in a finite number of steps.

-Now consider two additional requirements that the customers need timely services: \begin{enumerate}[(i)] \item Every package sent to customers must be delivered by the vehicle to either one of the two service areas (zone~1 or 2) within three steps (one step means the movement of vehicle from one zone to the next); and whenever a customer calls for package collection, the vehicle must reach either zone~1 or 2 within three steps no matter where the vehicle is and no matter which trajectory the vehicle follows.
+Now consider two additional requirements that the customers need timely services: \begin{enumerate}[{\rm (i)}] \item Every package sent to customers must be delivered by the vehicle to either one of the two service areas (zone~1 or 2) within three steps (one step means the movement of vehicle from one zone to the next); and whenever a customer calls for package collection, the vehicle must reach either zone~1 or 2 within three steps no matter where the vehicle is and no matter which trajectory the vehicle follows.